 Watch an animation of our RCT results, and the story of Mariéta, whose life was saved by the campaign.

-Learn more about the results in the news, in Reuters, the New York Times, or our CEO's interview with the BBC World Service (starting at 36:52).
+Learn more about the results in the news; they were covered by over 150 press outlets including Reuters, CNN and the BBC.
 More details are also available on our website.